Tomographer/tomographer/01-get-started.md

    This will run the Metropolis-Hastings random walk according to the given settings.

-   Hit `Ctrl-C` to get an intermediate progress report, and to get updates on if the parameters of the random walk are appropriate (you should have an acceptance ratio roughly in between 0.25 and 0.4).
+   Hit `Ctrl-C` to get an intermediate progress report, and to see if the parameters of the random walk are appropriate.
+You should have an acceptance ratio roughly in between 0.25 and 0.4.
 Hit `Ctrl-C` twice in short succession to abort, for instance if you want to change the parameters of the random walk and start again.

+   The output consists in a tab-separated table of values as documented in `tomorun --help`.
+The output file is specified with the options `--write-histogram` and `--write-histogram-from-config-file-name`.

 6. Analyse the output.
 (Read [{{site.paper_ref}}]({{site.paper_url}}){:target="_blank"}
    to understand the theory behind this method.)